By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 - Tasks are unique to each device: you can’t see my tasks and I can’t see your tasks.

-The AI suggested more features:
+Ask your AI for more features:

 - Task Editing: Allow to click on a task to edit it.